 These hairs are capable of detecting sound wave vibrations and translating them into nerve impulses that the brain can interpret as sound.
-When the hairs become damaged due to the affects of aging or an underlying condition then your ability to pick up sound in certain frequencies may be diminished.
+When the hairs become damaged due to the effects of aging or an underlying condition then your ability to pick up sound in certain frequencies may be diminished.
 While not all cases of age-related hearing loss are caused by the same factors, there are some common symptoms.

 1. Loud or Distorted Sounds

-While it may seem as though hearing loss would result in a decrease in the overall volume of all sound this is usually not the case.
+While it may seem as though a hearing loss would result in a decrease in the overall volume of all sound this is usually not the case.
 Typically an individual will experience a loss in a specific frequency, whether it be high or low, or both.
 Meaning you may find it hard to hear high-pitched sounds or low bass initially.
 As hearing loss progresses however the mid-ranges can become affected as well.
 When your hearing is deficient in a specific frequency, sounds in that frequency may sound loud and distorted because your brain isn’t getting a clear sound profile from the hair cells in the inner ear.

 2. Difficulty Distinguishing Hissing Sounds, Whispering, or High-Pitched Tones

-Usually hearing loss will start in the higher frequencies, and when this occurs you may find it harder to hear hisses, whispering, or high-pitched scratches or screeches.
+Usually, hearing loss will start in the higher frequencies, and when this occurs you may find it harder to hear hisses, whispering, or high-pitched scratches or screeches.
 You may also have trouble distinguishing the “S” sound from the “TH” sound in English speech, so you may for example mishear words like “the” or “she”.
-You may also find it difficult to understand the starting or stopping points in speech, as these points are usually spoken in lower volume as the voice tapers off and the vocal chords retract.
+You may also find it difficult to understand the starting or stopping points in the speech, as these points are usually spoken in lower volume as the voice tapers off and the vocal cords retract.

-3. Hearing Ringing, Buzzing, or Humming in Your Ears (Tinnitus)
+3. Hearing Ringing, Buzzing or Humming in Your Ears (Tinnitus)

 Another early sign of hearing loss that often goes overlooked until it becomes an annoyance is tinnitus, a symptom that can be described as hearing a ringing, humming, buzzing, hissing, or chirping sound in your ears even when there is no sound present.
 In fact, this sound usually seems to be the loudest and most noticeable when you’re in a completely quiet room (i.e. – before going to sleep at night).
 Tinnitus can take many different forms and it is unique in each individual.
 Some describe it as a low hum that sounds like a generator in the distance, while others hear a high-pitched constant ring.
 Most people experience different variations of tinnitus at different times.
 Tinnitus is a sign that the mechanics in your ear are not working properly and there is some type of feedback be created as a result.